tdolby-at-uk-ibm-com/ace-commit-failure/README.md

 This flow has an extra stage added in, and would trigger the trace node if a commit occurs in the callable flow as long as the flow is running in XA (coordinated transaction) mode.
-Without XA coordination, this flow behaves the same way as the 01 flow.
+Without XA coordination, this flow behaves the same way as the 01 flow, but without XA coordination a mixed outcome (one committed and the other rolled back) is highly likely.

 ![02 flow](02-WithCallableFlow.png)